 Just like sound waves, brain waves are also measured in Hertz (Hz).
 This is how meditones help you produce calm brain waves.

-Breathwork is different to breathing.
-We breathe every day, and when you’re stressed your breathing becomes shallow and fast.
-But breathwork is about purposefully controlling your breath so you can consciously use your breathing to change your state of being.
+When you’re stressed your breathing becomes shallow and fast.
+So breathwork is about controlling your breath so you can consciously calm yourself down.

-One of the quickest and most common forms of breathwork is 2-1 breathing.
+One of the easiest forms of breathwork is 2-1 breathing.
 With this breath, you focus on exhaling for twice as long as you inhale.

 When you lengthen the exhale, you activate the parasympathetic nervous system (PNS).